pulumi/examples/google-native-ts-k8s-ruby-on-rails-postgresql/README.md

     ```bash
     $ pulumi config set google-native:project [your-gcp-project-here]
     $ pulumi config set google-native:region us-west1 # any valid region
-    $ pulumi config set google-native:zone us-west1-a # any valid Google Cloud zone under above region
+    ```

+    Since we will use Google's Container Registry for hosting the Docker image, we need to configure your machine's Docker to be able to authenticate with GCR:

+    ```bash
+    $ gcloud auth configure-docker # Configure docker to be able to push to your Google project's container registry
+    ```

+    The following configuration variables have defaults or are automatically generated when not specified but can be explicitly specified as follows:

+    ```bash
     $ pulumi config set clusterPassword --secret [your-new-cluster-password-here] # must be at least 16 characters
     $ pulumi config set dbUsername [your-new-db-username-here]
     $ pulumi config set dbPassword --secret [your-new-db-password-here]
     $ pulumi config set masterVersion # any valid master version, or latest
-    $ gcloud auth configure-docker # Configure docker to be able to push to your Google project's container registry
     ```

     Config variables that use the `--secret` flag are [encrypted and not stored as plaintext](https://www.pulumi.com/docs/intro/concepts/config/#secrets).